guivrossi/ARK/readme.md

-# FINANCE PROJECT

-Track stocks using API connections with Python and SQL.

-Credits to: __hackingthemarket__
+# Asyng Price Data Load with aiohttp adn asyncpg

+Track stocks via API connection and use SQL to store your db and python to run the scripts.

+## Python and PostGreSQL and TimescaleDB set up

+credits: __hackingthemarkets__